allpix-squared/allpix-squared/src/modules/DepositionCosmics/README.md

 ### Parameters

 * `data_path`: Directory to read the tabulated input data for the CRY framework from.
 By default, this is the standard installation path of the data files shipped with the framework.
+* `reset_particle_time`: Boolean to force resetting all particle timestamps to `0ns`, even from different particles from the same shower.
+Defaults to `false`, i.e. the first particle of a shower bears a timestamp of `0ns` and all subsequent particles retain their time difference to the first one.

 #### Relevant parameters inherited from *DepositionGeant4*